 - Being included in the readme credits for all future releases.

-- Exclusive seasonal wallpapers for desktop, tablet, phone and watch (including tailored ones for iPhone X and old feature phones).
+- Exclusive seasonal wallpapers for desktop, tablet, phone and watch.
+Including tailored ones for tall borderless phones (like iPhone X and new Samsung Galaxy phones) and old feature phones.

 - Access to exclusive Discord and Patreon communities and priority access to ask me questions and more development details.

-- The ability to vote on special emoji I make each month.
+- The ability to vote on special 'VIP' emoji I make each month.

 I strongly believe in freely accessible education, so I have decided to make educational things goals instead of rewards.
 If I get enough funding for this, I can comfortably do special process/educational things for everyone to enjoy, like livestreams and publishing of my design notes and sketches.

 There are also some great non-educational things planned for later goals, like custom emoji pickers and emoji keyboards for browsers and phones.